szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Fire Seeds markedly more useful and powerful (310) (IWDEE BGEE BG2EE EET)

 Not enough seeds and too little damage: from 4 seeds that deal 2d8 damage to 12 that deal 3d8+5.
 The original version is far too unremarkable for a level 6 spell.
 Additionally, the description will mention that they are thrown with a +2 THAC0 bonus, and the seeds no longer bypass most physical protections due to an enchantment level of +6, so they will now be considered +2.
 Finally, they will persist for 5 turns instead of 3, i.e. 1 in-game hour.
-They cannot be dispelled either and bypass magic resistance.
+They cannot be dispelled either and bypass Magic Resistance.

 ### Make Nature's Beauty better and more logical in how it works (320) (IWDEE BGEE BG2EE EET)